Maximum value if

 To get a maximum value based on criteria, you can use the MAX function together with the IF function in an array formula.
 In the example shown, the formula in cell G6 is:

 Where names is the named range B6:B17, and times is the named range D6:D17.

 Notes: this is an array formula and must be entered with Control + Shift + Enter.
 Later versions of Excel have a MAXIFS function, see note below.

-The MAXIFS function, introduced in Excel 2016 via Office 365 subscription, is designed to calculate maximums based on one or more criteria without the need for an array formula.
+The MAXIFS function, available in Excel O365 and Excel 2019, is designed to return a maximum value based on one or more criteria without the need for an array formula.
 With MAXIFS, the formula in G6 is: